Cultural references to Othello: In film

 Between 1948 and 1952, Orson Welles directed The Tragedy of Othello: The Moor of Venice (1952), produced as a black-and-white film noir.
-The film stars Welles as Othello and Suzanne Cloutier as Desdemona.
-The troubled production was filmed over the course of three years as Welles' time and money permitted, in Mogador, Morocco and Venice.
-Lack of funds (and costumes) forced Roderigo's death scene to be shot in a Turkish bath with performers wearing only large, ragged towels.
-The film won the Palme d'Or at the 1952 Cannes Film Festival.
 Rather than focusing on racial disparity, the film plays on a difference between Desdemona and Othello in age, size and personal attractiveness.
 The film noir colouring of the picture minimised any commentary on Othello's blackness, to the point that the critic F. R. Leavis wrote that the film made no reference to Othello's colour.

 Unlike Welles's film, Stuart Burge's Othello (1965), based on John Dexter's National Theatre Company's production, starring Laurence Olivier, brings issues of race to the fore.

 Trevor Nunn's 1989 version, filmed at Stratford, cast black opera singer Willard White in the leading role, opposite Ian McKellen's Iago.

 The first major screen production casting a black actor as Othello would not come until 1995 with Laurence Fishburne opposite Kenneth Branagh's Iago.
 It was made during the O. J. Simpson trial and commentators such as Cartmell draw parallels between the two whodunit murder stories, and wondered if the film's release was not a little to do with the publicity surrounding Simpson's drama.
 A modernised, loose retelling, O, completed in 1999 and released in 2001, featured African-American actor Mekhi Phifer in the lead role, which was renamed from "Othello" to "Odin James" or "O. J.", with the story set in an American high school and revolving around sports rather than warfare.

 Malayalam film Kaliyattam is an adapted version of Othello against the backdrop of the Hindu Theyyam performance.
 In 1998, Suresh Gopi received the National Film Award for Best Actor, and Jayaraj the award for Best Director for their work on the film.

 Omkara is a version in Hindi set in Uttar Pradesh, starring Ajay Devgan as Omkara (Othello), Saif Ali Khan as Langda Tyagi (Iago), Kareena Kapoor as Dolly (Desdemona), Vivek Oberoi as Kesu (Cassio), Bipasha Basu as Billo (Bianca) and Konkona Sen Sharma as Indu (Emilia).
 The film was directed by Vishal Bhardwaj who earlier adapted Shakespeare's Macbeth as Maqbool.
 All characters in the film share the same letter or sound in their first name as in the original Shakespeare classic.
 It is one of the few mainstream Indian movies to contain uncensored profanity.